WirelessPresentation/WirelessDisplay/README.md

 ## MAIN FEATURES
 * Support main wireless display protocols of Airplay, Miracast, WiDi, GoogleCast, DLNA, BJCast
 * Can run on windows/linux/android
-* Simple to intergrate, maybe only takes you one or two weeks
+* Simple to integrate, maybe only take you one or two weeks
 * Strong R&D team and comprehensive technical support(**R&d engineer support by mail/voice call/video call/IM tools...**)
 * For details, please refer to the description of each protocol in this directory
 * **THE APPS ARE FREE**